jupyterlab/galata/README.md

 ## Getting Started

-Galata repo contains an example test project that you can use to start writing UI test suites.
-Simply launch JupyterLab and run `test` script after building the example project.
+The galata repo contains an example test project that you can use to start writing UI test suites.
+Simply launch JupyterLab and run the `test` script after building the example project.

 ### Launch JupyterLab
 ```bash